mytruong-z/laravel-docker/README.md

 Before you begin, ensure you have the following installed on your machine:
 - Docker
-- Docker Compose
 - PHP v8.2.17 (for local development)
+- Ngnix
-- Composer
+- MySql 8

 ## Setup Instructions